Welcome to the Marketing Show Podcast.

 Now you can’t always do that in your information products.
 You can say until you’re blue in the face, yes, this is for people who are overweight; yes, this is for people who are out of shape; yes, this is for people who, you know, do not look like the person who’s doing these tricks in our marketing materials.
 You can say that until you’re blue in the face, but they always want to hear the response is about them specifically personally.
 And so what I found is the best way to address the subjection in one-on-one selling is just some version of parroting back to them everything they’ve said about themselves in saying this is perfect for someone like you, and you know, you’re telling me how you address a subjection by actually telling them that someone who’s less capable has been able to accomplish these things, and certainly, if someone believes that someone less capable than them is able to accomplish something, then they’ll believe it’s possible for themselves.
 What usually bring someone over in marketing is when you demonstrate that someone that is less capable then someone perceives them self to be can achieve those same ends, usually, that’s when they buy in.

 Andy: Yeah, absolutely.
-And that’s why we see a lot of marketing that’s centered around, you know, these crazy discovery stories like I was broke, unemployed, and my wife had just left me, and I realized that I was totally illiterate, yet I stumbled across this crazy Forex trading secret, you know, like even if somebody is totally, you know, disadvantaged as I am can figure this stuff out, then surely I can teach you to do it, and you know, that’s a really extreme example, but it’s true, you know, like you mentioned for people for like my clients, you know.
+And that’s why we see a lot of marketing that’s centered around, you know, these crazy discovery stories like I was broke, unemployed, and my wife had just left me, and I realized that I was totally illiterate, yet I stumbled across this crazy Forex trading secret, you know, even if somebody is totally, you know, disadvantaged as I am can figure this stuff out, then surely I can teach you to do it, and you know, that’s a really extreme example, but it’s true, you know, like you mentioned for people for like my clients, you know.
 We teach some movement, some strength training movements that seemed very difficult, but we can also teach them to people we’ve taught and to people that are over 70 years old, and people who’ve had shoulder surgery, and people who had all kinds of injuries and problems, and if that’s the case, then we can definitely teach them to somebody who is in relatively good shape in their 30s or 40s, you know.
 So that story is a great one if you can show how you’ve been able to get the results for somebody that’s starting from an even worse position.

 Clay: Yup, yup.
 And hence we will see a lot of marketing gurus who are using their own success as sort of the main testimonial like hey, I was able to accomplish this.
 People who are often selling their own success rather than selling the success of their clients – People who are selling their own success often dumb themselves down, you know.
 They’ll be like yeah, I was wondering if all this marketing stuff works.
-Like for marketing gurus, a lot of times, they will purposely not use larger word.
-They will purposely seem kind of stupid because they want you to think that if someone who’s practically mentally challenged like almost in the shorter boss can do it, then well, I should be able to also, you know, and I think that’s disingenuous, and so there’s lots of, you know, good and bad ways that this can manifest.
+Like for marketing gurus, a lot of times, they will purposely not use larger words.
+They will purposely seem kind of stupid because they want you to think that if someone who’s practically mentally challenged like almost in the shorter boss can do it, then well, I should be able to also, you know, and I think that’s disingenuous, and so there are lots of, good and bad ways that this can manifest.
 I guess maybe in the fitness industry, you know, some version of this is seeing a ridiculously overweight person who all of a sudden has six-pack abs, you know, 2 months later.
 It’s because they want everyone who’s watching that who might only be 50 pounds overweight or 100 pounds overweight to look the person who’s 300 pounds overweight and say if they can do it, then I can too.

 Andy: Yeah, absolutely.
 Like you said in marketing, looking too smart, you know, people can – In an information type of business, people have a natural distrust for someone who’s too smart, who’s too clever, right.
 We think that they’re trying to pull something over on us too, and it’s the same thing in fitness too.
 If we only show people who are incredibly fit and ripped and strong…